KohakuBlueleaf/LyCORIS/Change.md

 # Change Log

+## 2024/10/02 update to 3.1.0

+### Highlights

+* Support all the quantized linear layer by automatic detecting method
+* Support Flux in Kohya-ss/sd-scripts
+* Support wildcard matching for select layers in preset

+### Full change log

+#### New Features

+* Support Flux
+* Support any quantized linear layer such as torchao
+* Refined Functional API to support drop-in replacement between different algorithms
+* Support wildcard for name matching in preset

+#### Bug fixes

+* fix bugs in loading function of BOFT/OFT
+* fix bugs in loading function of LoKr
+* fix wrong behaviour of weight-decomposition when multiplier != 1

+#### Improvements

+* Improve the coverage of unit-test

+### Pending Updates

+* option to toggle "correct" implementation of weight-decompose.
+* automatic device/type casting for `.merge_to()`

 ## 2024/06/29 update to 3.0.0 - Brand New Functional API, Parametrize API and Module API

 ### The reasons of 3.0.0